GIMP Developer Site now have improved navigation!

 If you actually need arbitrary precision, use SF_STRING to get a string, and then your plugin can eval the string to get a Scheme numeric of the maximum precision that Scheme supports.

-In v2, a SF-VALUE argument let a user enter executable Scheme code, say “’(1 g 1)”, which is a list literal, to be injected into a Scheme call to a plugin.
+Similarly, in v2, a SF-VALUE argument let a user enter executable Scheme code, say “’(1 g 1)”, which is a list literal, to be injected into a Scheme call to a plugin.
 That use is no longer possible.
 If you must do that, use SF_STRING to get a string, and then your plugin can eval the string.

 You can optionally install scripts like plugins in other languages